-We have examined empirical variograms and their smoothed fits for many different versions of aggregated data as well as for residuals after fitting regression models for log-deposition values on log-precipitation and log-CMAQ values.
-The variograms revealed clear evidence of spatial dependence and suggested ranges between 500 and 1500 km.
-In our model fitting we choose optimal values of the range parameters by using validation methods.
-Throughout the paper we use the geodetic distance (see, for example, Banerjee et al. (2004), chapter 1) between two locations with given latitudes and longitudes.
+We have examined empirical variograms and their smoothed fits for many different versions of aggregated data as well as for residuals after fitting regression models for log deposition values on log precipitation and log CMAQ values.
+The variograms revealed clear evidence of spatial dependence and suggested ranges between 500 to 1500 kilometres.
+In our model fitting we choose optimal values of the range parameters using validation methods.
+Throughout the paper we use the geodetic distance, see, e.g. Banerjee et al. (2004, Chapter 1) between two locations with given latitudes and longitudes.

-3. Modelling wet deposition
+3. Modelling Wet Deposition

-We develop the wet deposition model in two stages described in Sections 3.1 and 3.2 respectively and provide a directed acyclic graph in Fig. 6.
-At the end of Section 3.2 we briefly discuss what a fusion model using block averaging (as in equation (1)) would look like, with an associated directed acyclic graph in Fig. 7.
+We develop the wet deposition model in two stages described in Sections 3.1 and 3.2 respectively and provide a directed acyclic graph (DAG) in Figure 6.
+At the end of Section 3.2 we briefly discuss what a fusion model using block averaging (as in (1)) would look like, with an associated DAG in Figure 7.
 Section 3.3 discusses the prior distributions and records the joint posterior distribution.

 3.1.
-First-stage specification
+First Stage Specification

-Let $P(\mathbf{s}i, t)$ and $Z(\mathbf{s}i, t)$ denote the observed precipitation and deposition (either sulphate or nitrate) respectively at a site \mathbf{s}i , i = 1, ..., n, in week t, t = 1, ..., T. We suppose that $P(\mathbf{s}i, t)$ and $Z(\mathbf{s}i, t)$ are driven by a conceptual point level latent atmospheric process, denoted by $V(\mathbf{s}i, t)$, and both take the value 0 if $V(\mathbf{s}i, t) < 0$ to reflect that there is no deposition without precipitation, i.e.
+Let $P(\mathbf{s}i, t)$ and $Z(\mathbf{s}i, t)$ denote the observed precipitation and deposition (either sulfate or nitrate) respectively at a site $\mathbf{s}i, i = 1, ..., n$ in week t, t = 1, ..., T. We suppose that $P(\mathbf{s}i, t)$ and $Z(\mathbf{s}i, t)$ are driven by a conceptual point level latent atmospheric process, denoted by $V(\mathbf{s}i, t)$, and both take the value zero if $V(\mathbf{s}i, t) < 0$ to reflect that there is no deposition without precipitation.
+That is, and